Skip to main content

 Guide generated from official sources when available.
 Always confirm requirements on the authority’s official site.

-TM.30 is an official Immigration Bureau form titled "Notification of Residence", as described in the [Form TM.6](/en/thailand/forms/tm-6) guide, as described in the Form WP.1 guide.
+TM.30 is an official Immigration Bureau form titled "Notification of Residence", as described in the Form TM.87 guide.

 Quick answers